The Guide to 3D Printing TPU

 TPU is widely used across various industries, including automotive, consumer electronics, medical devices, and footwear.

 Common applications include phone cases, seals, gaskets, shoe soles, and flexible joints in robotics.
 Its versatility makes it a popular choice for durable and flexible parts.
+Additionally, TPU is extensively used in consumer products such as athletic shoes and protective phone cases due to its durability and flexibility.

 Some of the reasons it’s so popular include: